brianchiem/cs35l-group26/README.md

 tam-agotchi Tam Nguyen

 ## Render
 App is now available online, hosted on Render.
+Due to the nature of the free plan, a login/signup attempt may take a few seconds as Render sleeps after some inactivity.

 https://cs35l-group26-1.onrender.com